Jess247/php-basics/README.md

 There are three different access modifiers called public, protected and private.
 They set the accessability of the members ob a class.
 Attribute values should be set as setter and getter methods (getValue/setValue) When an object is initialized the constructor method is called.
 When it's destroyed the destructor method is called.

+# Autoload

+The autoload() function in file autoload.inc.php is very useful especially when multiple classes are in different files.
+Instead of including all the files with these classes only the autoload file can be added.